 Villum Kann Rasmussen, a Danish engineer, established the company in the Danish municipality of Østbirk in 1941.
 Rasmussen’s creative concept of designing a roof window that could successfully convert dim attic rooms into light, livable places marked the beginning of its history.

 The founder himself created the name ” Velux.”
-It is a combination of the words “ventilation” and “lux” (light in Latin) and represents the main purpose of the company’s product.
+It is a combination of the words “ventilation” and “lux” (Latin for “light”) and represents the product’s main purpose.

-1942, the first roof window was built at a Technical University of Denmark school.
-This occasion was a critical turning point in the business’s history and showed how Rasmussen’s creative concept might be used in real life.
+In 1942, the first roof window was installed at a school of the Technical University of Denmark.
+This occasion was a critical turning point in the business’s history and demonstrated how Rasmussen’s creative concept could be applied in real life.

 The company concentrated on improving its product and growing Danish production throughout the 1940s and 1950s.
 The organization consistently endeavored to enhance the appearance and performance of roof windows to make them more user-friendly and energy-efficient.